The Nottawasaga Valley Conservation Authority

 How to Book a Program

-- Step 1: Email us at outdoored@nvca.on.ca or speak directly with our environmental education manager at 705-424-1479 ext 280 to select a date and discuss program availability.
+• Step 1: Email us at outdoored@nvca.on.ca or call 705-424-1479 ext.
+280 to speak with our environmental education staff and select a date and discuss program availability.

-- Step 2: Once date has been selected & confirmed, you will receive a booking form.
+• Step 2: Once your date has been selected and confirmed, you will receive a booking form.

-- Step 3: Complete, save, and return booking form with all pertinent details to outdoored@nvca.on.ca.
+• Step 3: Complete, save and return the booking form to outdoored@nvca.on.ca.

-- Step 4: You will be sent an email to confirm we have received your booking form.
+• Step 4: You will be sent an email confirming your booking!

 Fees